Imposing an obligation or duty

 The act or process of preventing a thing from moving

-The act of constricting, the state of being constricted, or something that constricts
+The act of tying or binding something

 A piece of cloth put in or over a person's mouth to prevent them from speaking